sawanch/ai-git-assistant/README.md

 python main.py
 ```

 Follow the prompts to enter your calculations.
+You can leave the input blank to reuse the last result.
+The history of calculations will be saved to a file named `calc_history.txt` upon exiting.

 ## Configuration
 This project requires the following environment variables to be set: